openworm/org.geppetto.docs/source/geppettomodel.rst

 This section explains the Geppetto Model abstraction, its role in Geppetto and how it can be used to provide support for additional domain-specific formats - in other words, being able to extract information from domain-specific content (e.g. native input files for a given simulator) and interact with that information from Geppetto.

-The Geppetto Meta-Model is defined in a declarative way using Ecore, a tool for building meta-models from the Eclipse Modeling Framework ().
+The Geppetto Meta-Model is defined in a declarative way using Ecore, a tool for building meta-models from the Eclipse Modeling Framework (EMF).
 Introductory documentation for EMF can be found at the `eclipse project website <http://www.eclipse.org/modeling/emf/docs/?>`_.

 **Why EMF?**